targos/dotfiles/README.md

 # dotfiles

-My personal dotfiles for Linux.
+My personal dotfiles for Linux and Mac.